GladeOwl/offlineplayer/README.md

 # Offline Player

-A python-based offline player that that automatically downloads newer songs based on the current track.
+**Offline Player** is a self-hosted service that automatically downloads newer songs based on the currently playing track.

+---

+## Features

+- Monitors the currently playing track and finds recommendations from the similar genre or style
+- Automatically downloads tracks for offline playback
+- Fully containerized using Docker
+- Works with Subsonic-API compliant players. e.g. Jellyfin

+---